alexanderovie/datos/docs/interfaces/IRowCellInfo.md

 > `optional` **is\_header**: `boolean`

-Defined in: main.ts:174183
+Defined in: main.ts:26557

-indicates if the text belongs to the header
+content of the row cells of the header

 ***